 More than a hundred years ago, Tyrus “Ty” Cobb, center fielder of the Detroit Tigers visited Hartford on three separate occasions.
-Like many players of baseball’s Golden Age, Cobb made appearances in exhibition games at cities and towns across the United States for additional income.
-Before Cobb’s first visit to Hartford in the fall of 1916, he was already known as the best baseball player who ever lived.
-He had won the batting title a record 9 times in a row and earned Most Valuable Player of the American League in 1911.
-He was nicknamed “The Georgia Peach” by sportswriter, Grantland Rice as an ode to Cobb’s home state.
-Cobb was a ferocious competitor with a short temper, great speed, hitting ability and a split handed batting style.
+Like many players of baseball’s Golden Age, Cobb made appearances in cities and towns across the United States for additional income.
+Before Cobb’s first visit to Hartford in the fall of 1916, he was already known as the game’s best hitter.
+He had won the batting title nine times in a row and was named Most Valuable Player of the American League in 1911.
+Nicknamed “The Georgia Peach” by sportswriter, Grantland Rice as an ode to Cobb’s home state, Cobb was a ferocious competitor with a short temper, great speed, hitting ability and a split-handed batting style.

-Prior to Cobb’s arrival in 1916, the United States were preparing for what would become World War I. Hartford held its largest public gathering to date – a Preparedness Parade in response to heightened conflict in Europe.
-The city was comprised of 100,000 residents as well as the nation’s top insurance, banking and manufacturing firms.
-Per capita, Hartford was one of the wealthiest cities in America.
-Baseball was by far Hartford’s most popular sport.
+Prior to Cobb’s arrival in 1916, the America was preparing for what would become World War I. Hartford held its largest public gathering to date – a Preparedness Parade in response to heightened conflict in Europe.
+The city had 100,000 residents as well as the nation’s top insurance, banking and manufacturing firms.
+Per capita, Hartford was one of the wealthiest cities in the United States, and baseball was by far Hartford’s most popular sport.
 There were more baseball fields in Hartford than any other city in New England.
-This included Wethersfield Avenue Grounds, where the Hartford Senators of the Eastern League played home games, and where a brand new grandstand was constructed in 1912.
+This included Wethersfield Avenue Grounds, where the Hartford Senators of the Eastern League hosted games, and where a new grandstand was constructed in 1912.

-When a 30 year old Ty Cobb first came to Hartford, it was after a splendid 1916 Major League season.
+When a 30 year old Ty Cobb first came to Hartford, it was after his dominating 1916 campaign.
 Cobb’s .370 batting average, 68 stolen bases and 113 runs scored led the Majors.
 The Detroit Tigers won 87 games and lost 67 under manager Hughie Jennings, finishing third in the American League.
 After the season, Cobb began to barnstorm New England with independent clubs like the New Haven Colonials for a guarantee of $300 per appearance.
 Alongside Cobb on the Colonials side were former New York Yankees pitcher, Ray Keating and Philadelphia Athletics shortstop and Torrington High School alumnus, Joe Dugan.

 On Tuesday, October 24, 1916, Ty Cobb delighted a small crowd of 800 fans at Wethersfield Avenue Grounds.
 The game was not well publicized in advance but onlookers would not be disappointed.
 Cobb and the New Haven Colonials faced off against the city’s best semi-professional club, the Hartford Poli’s.
 He played center field, first base and served as relief pitcher.
 Cobb had two hits, showed off his speed in a run-down and pitched 3 innings of one-hit ball.
 He gave up a double to the Poli’s catcher, John Muldoon, a future professional from Hartford who had three hits on the day.
 Cobb and Colonials shut out the Hartford Poli’s by a score of 7 to 0.